Geddydukes/Research_Agent/docs/DESIGN_RATIONALE.md

 **Rationale:** Schema rigidity enables deterministic validation, efficient SQL querying, and stable reasoning rules.
 While the ontology is fixed in this implementation, it is designed to be extended deliberately rather than emergently, preserving graph integrity as new domains are added.

 **Outcome:** Canonicalization ensures that identical concepts map to a single node, preventing combinatorial graph growth and fragmentation.
+The system now extends this with semantic entity resolution (two-tier: exact match + embedding similarity) to link semantically identical entities while preserving reversibility through link-based canonicalization.

 ## 6. Scalability and Incremental Growth